SammygoodTunes/Tile-Game/README.md

 Other versions in different languages may exist in the future, but for now it is only in English.

+The `tools/gen_docs` tool must be run in order generate relevant doc files before pushing to the repository.

 ## Information

 ### Project